Edward Gerrard - 115 Years of Historic British Taxidermy

 I am surmising that Gerrard would have seen the sheer success of the exhibition and would have seen some of his contemporaries like Bartlett of Camden Town, and Hancock of Newcastle exhibiting there.
 I wonder if this influenced the timing of the launch of his own business outside his service at the British Museum under Dr. Gray?
 I’d say it is very likely that the Great Exhibition was the catalyst for Gerrard’s move to start his own business.

-His son, Edward Junior, joined him in the business but it’s not proven exactly when.
-In those days it was normal for children to have to work, and education came second.
+In those days it was normal for poor children of standard families to have to work, and education came second.
 In 1880 the Education Reform Act stipulated that children had to be educated up to the age of 10 years.

-Since Edward Junior was born in 1842 it is very possible that he did not have a long education.
+However, the Gerrards were a middle class family.
+Edward Junior was born in 1842.
 In 1851 the census information records that Edward Gerrard Junior was age 8 and a scholar.
 Ten years later, in 1861 the census information records that Edward Gerrard Junior, at age 18, was already a naturalist.
-So, the assumption is that Edward Gerrard Junior could have joined his father in the business anytime from 1852 onwards, having had 10 years of education, and it is perhaps ok to assume that the date of 1853 could well have been the time that his son did join him in the business – at the tender age of just 11 years – and the date at which the business was really started having been fully motivated by the Great Exhibition in 1851.
+So, the assumption is that Edward Gerrard Junior could have joined his father in the business in the 1850’s onwards from about the age of 14yrs.

 It is worth reminding ourselves that both of his sisters – Sarah and Mary Ann Emma – were teachers, and continuing education at home would have been easy and very desirable.